BJL156/ARM-C-Compiler/README.md

 Builds an abstract syntax tree (AST) that represents the structure of the program.
 It handles declarations, statements, expressions, control flow, and pointers.

 ### Code Generation
 Traverses the AST and produces AArch64 assembly.
-It handles function prologue/epilogue, variables, operators, and the program's entry point.
+It handles function prologues and epilogues, variables, operators, and the program entry point.

-## Supported C
+## Supported C Features
 The compiler currently supports a subset of C, including:
 - `int`, `char`, and `void` types.
 - Variables and variable declarations.